Patient Safety Investigations12 Feb 2021 | Jodi Newton

 There are a number of ways in which a health provider will respond to an incident where a patient’s safety has been compromised but I am exploring in this article the Serious Incident framework and Structured Judgment Reviews.

-NHS England have established a Serious Incident framework under which there are processes and procedures to be followed to ensure serious incidents are identified and investigated and with the underlying objective of learning from mistakes and preventing similar incidents in the future.
+NHS England has established a Serious Incident framework under which there are processes and procedures to be followed to ensure serious incidents are identified and investigated and with the underlying objective of learning from mistakes and preventing similar incidents in the future.

 There is no definition of a Serious Incident and there will be differences between Trusts as to how that is defined.
 The NHS attempt to define it as: